-A drink, its packaging and any promotional material should not in any direct or indirect way suggest any association with bravado, or with violent, aggressive, dangerous or anti-social behaviour
+A drink, its packaging and any promotional material or activity should not in any direct or indirect way suggest any association with bravado, or with violent, aggressive, dangerous or anti-social behaviour

 Under Code paragraph 3.2(f)

-A drink, its packaging and any promotional material should not in any direct or indirect way encourage illegal, irresponsible or immoderate consumption, such as drink-driving, binge-drinking or drunkenness
+A drink, its packaging and any promotional material or activity should not in any direct or indirect way encourage illegal, irresponsible or immoderate consumption, such as drink-driving, binge-drinking or drunkenness

 Under Code paragraph 3.2(h)

-A drink, its packaging and any promotional material should not in any direct or indirect way have a particular appeal to under-18s.
+A drink, its packaging and any promotional material or activity should not in any direct or indirect way have a particular appeal to under-18s.

 The company stated that Cwtch had been available in various forms since 2012, with the 330ml can version available since February 2017.
 The company stated that their marketing was aimed at no one group in particular and that they had never received a complaint about the branding of Cwtch up until this point.